 A new study conducted at Georgia’s Augusta University suggests that there’s a link between obstructive sleep apnea and depression.
 In cases where this holds true, treating sleep apnea may help alleviate the depression as well.
 This is significant, as according to Dr. William V. McCall, who co-authored the study, over half of the people with major depression also suffer from obstructive sleep apnea.

 In the study, the researchers recruited 125 people with depression who also suffered from insomnia.
-The original purpose of the study was to determine if treating the insomnia would alleviate the depression.
+The original purpose of this study was to determine if treating the insomnia would alleviate the depression.
 However, in evaluating the subjects, they found that many of them — 17 of the 125 — also suffered from undiagnosed sleep apnea.

 Although these subjects comprised 14 percent of the group, most of them showed no obvious symptoms of the sleep disorder.
 Daytime drowsiness and obesity were not prevalent, which was why these individuals weren’t initially excluded from the study.
 Further investigation found that up to 52 of the study participants had major depression that had proven resistant to treatment.
 Within that group, eight of those subjects were also found to suffer from obstructive sleep apnea.

 In the past, it has been found that underlying conditions, which may include carotid artery disease, hypothyroidism and cancer, may explain why depression can be resistant to treatment.
 However, Dr. McCall believes the answer may be simpler and suggests a sleep test should be conducted before recommending an MRI to rule out other more severe conditions.
-He points out that people with obstructive sleep apnea rarely respond well to anti-depressant drugs, which may suggest that treating the obstructive sleep apnea will be more effective in resolving the condition of depression.
+He points out that people with obstructive sleep apnea rarely respond well to anti-depressant drugs, which may suggest that treating obstructive sleep apnea will be more effective in resolving the condition of depression.

 Other Factors May also Play a Role